sai-sruthi/Test-Coverage-Workshop/README.md

 14. How might advanced analysis techniques such as statistical analysis or automated program repair impact the design and usage of an automated software pipeline?

+   Advanced analysis techniques such as statistical analysis or automated program repair impact the design and usage of an automated software pipeline by helping validate properties of code, such as code smells, suspiciousness of line location etc.

 ### Coverage Calculation